Pneumatic-Tomographic Tactile Skin for Multicontact Localization and Force Estimation: INTRODUCTION

-Integrating additional modalities or force measurement channels can be a good option to avoid this calibration challenge.
-Chen et al. \cite{RN1147} introduced a multimodal EIT sensor system with two stacked EIT layers: one layer with a spacer mesh to control pressure estimation sensitivity, and another layer for the structural modality sensing, which provides contact geometric information.
-In this way, one sensor could complement another.
-Although this approach is inspiring, it still requires two layers of EIT sensors that complicate sensor design.
-As a practical alternative, a soft pneumatic sensor introduced by Park et al. \cite{RN1113} can be used to provide nearly ground-truth contact force while preventing design complications.
+Chen et al. \cite{RN1147} introduced a multimodal EIT sensor system with two stacked EIT layers: one layer with a spacer mesh to modulate pressure sensitivity, and another to capture contact geometry.
+While effective, this approach requires two EIT layers, complicating sensor fabrication.

-Reliable sensing of pressure or force magnitude is key in some application areas, such as safe human-robot collaboration.
-Air pressure sensors like AIRSKIN are being deployed on industrial robots, making them collaborative (see \cite{svarny2022effect} for an empirical assessment of the effects), and it is possible to acquire the necessary safety ratings.

-In this work, we propose a multi-channel sensor system that integrates an air pressure sensing layer into an EIT sensor, as shown in Figure \ref{Fig2} and its reconstruction framework to enhance contact force estimation.
-This hybrid design leverages the complementary strengths of both sensing modalities: the EIT sensor offers the possibility of multiple contact localization, and the soft pneumatic sensor provides accurate total external contact force estimation, replacing impractical external calibration setups.
+To simplify the design, pneumatic pressure sensors, such as Park et al. \cite{RN1113}, can be used to provide a better force estimation accuracy than EIT-based tactile sensors.

+For industrial application and integration, a pneumatic pressure sensor can provide simple fabrication, reliable force estimation, and safe human-robot collaboration that meet industrial safety certification requirements (see AIRSKIN \cite{zillich2019protection,svarny2022effect}).
+However, single pressure sensor cannot localize the contact location within the sensor.

+In this work, we therefore introduce a dual-channel tomographic tactile skin that integrates an EIT layer with a thin pneumatic pressure layer in a synergistic dual-channel architecture (Figure~\ref{Fig2}).
+The EIT layer provides spatial information, such as contact regions and centroids, while the pneumatic pressure layer measures the total contact force, thereby avoiding the inherent nonuniform sensitivity of EIT-based systems.
+Because the pneumatic pressure layer exhibits mild nonuniform sensitivity, we characterize it using single-contact calibration experiments and compute location-aware correction gain and offset fields to correct the mapping between pneumatic pressure and true contact force.

+The key contributions of this work are summarized as follows: \begin{itemize} \item \emph{Tomographic–pneumatic dual-channel force estimation framework.} We introduce a dual-channel tactile skin and signal processing framework that enhance force estimation by integrating an EIT layer with a pneumatic pressure layer.
+The complementary modalities provide contact localization and contact force, enabling robust multi-contact force estimation with minimal calibration requirements.

+\item \emph{Easy-to-fabricate dual-layer tactile skin.} We design an easy-to-fabricate dual-layer structure in which the EIT and pneumatic layers operate synergistically within a compact, flexible, and large-area form factor, suitable for integration onto robot surfaces.